ininike/efcc-site-scraper/README.md

 # EFCC Scraper

-This script is designed to scrape search results from the EFCC (Economic and Financial Crimes Commission) website using Selenium and BeautifulSoup.
-It initializes a headless Chrome WebDriver, performs a search based on a given keyword, and extracts relevant information from the search results.
+This script is designed to scrape search results from the EFCC (Economic and Financial Crimes Commission) website using `aiohttp` and `BeautifulSoup`.
+It performs a search based on a given keyword, extracts relevant information from the search results, and retrieves full article details including images and excerpts.

 ## Requirements

 - Python 3.6+
+- aiohttp
-- Selenium
+- asyncio
 - BeautifulSoup4
-- webdriver-manager

 ## Installation